 |6.||Canon 200D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |9.||Canon G7 X Mark II||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |14.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 800D has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
+Both the 800D and the A5100 have been discontinued, but can regularly be found used on ebay.
+The 800D was replaced by the Canon 850D, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 800D better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.